lukhar/presentations/presentation.rst

 pros:
     + tests are independent of tested class/module implementation
 cons:
-    - but became depend of environment (ex. used database)
+    - tests became dependent on environment (ex. used database)
     - tests tend to be slow and complicated
     - to sum up we’re creating not unit but integration tests...